Rostlab/goPredSim/README.md

 # goPredSim - Inference based on embedding similarity

 goPredSim is a new method to predict GO terms through annotation transfer annotation transfer not using sequence similarity, but similarity in embedding space.
-To this end, the method uses SeqVec [1] embeddings. goPredSim is a fast, simple, and easy-to-use inference method that achieves performance superior to commonly used homology-based inference.
+To this end, the method uses SeqVec [1] or ProtBert-BFD [2] embeddings. goPredSim is a fast, simple, and easy-to-use inference method that achieves performance superior to commonly used homology-based inference.

 ## How goPredSim works
 goPredSim takes a lookup dataset of proteins with known GO annotations and a set of target proteins for which GO predictions should be made.
 Both of these sets are encoded as SeqVec embeddings.
 Then, all pairwise distances between proteins in the lookup set and the target set are calculated.
 Annotations for the target proteins are transferred from proteins in the lookup set that are similar to the targets.
 Similarity can be defined using 2 different modi